timotheenivalis/RSB-R-Stats-Biology/README.md

 # RSB-R-Stats-Biology

-Second year of the workshop series on biological statistics in R at RSB, ANU.
+Third year of the workshop series on biological statistics in R at ANU.
 To receive all announcements and get help from other R-Staters drop me an [email](mailto:timotheebonnetc@gmail.com) and I will add you to the workshop Slack.

 Topics covered so far this year (2018-2019):